brandur/org/drafts/mediator.md

-Grouper published a post last week [about how they use interactors](http://eng.joingrouper.com/blog/2014/03/03/rails-the-missing-parts-interactors) in their Rails app to help keep their `ActiveRecord` models as lean as possible.
-Somewhat comically, while doing a major refactor of the Heroku API, we'd independently arrived at a nearly identical pattern after learning the hard way that callbacks and large models were an easy route leading to an unmaintainable mess.
+Grouper published a post last week [about how they use interactors](http://eng.joingrouper.com/blog/2014/03/03/rails-the-missing-parts-interactors) in their Rails app to help keep their ActiveRecord models as lean as possible.
+Somewhat amusingly, while doing a major refactor of the Heroku API, we'd independently arrived at a nearly identical pattern after learning the hard way that callbacks and large models are the inviting pool whose frothy water conceals treacherous rocks.

-The main difference was in semantics: we called the resulting PORO's "mediators", a [design pattern](http://en.wikipedia.org/wiki/Mediator_pattern) that defines how a set of objects interact.
-I'm not one to quarrel over nomenclature, but I'll use the term "mediator" throughout this article because that's how I'm used to thinking about them.
+The main difference was in appellation: we called the resulting PORO's "mediators", a [design pattern](http://en.wikipedia.org/wiki/Mediator_pattern) that defines how a set of objects interact.
+I'm not one to quarrel over naming, but I'll use the term "mediator" throughout this article because that's how I'm used to thinking about this pattern.

 The intent of this article is to build on what Grouper wrote by talking about some other nice patterns that we've built around the use of mediators/interactors.

 ## Lean Endpoints

-One goal of our usage of mediators is to consolidate all the business logic that might otherwise have to reside in any API endpoint.
-Ideally what remains should be a set of request checks like authentication, ACL, and parameters; a single call down to a mediator; and response logic like serialization and status.
+One goal of our usage of mediators is to consolidate all the business logic that might otherwise have to reside in a combination of an API endpoint's body and methods on models.
+Ideally what remains in the endpoint should be a set of request checks like authentication, ACL, and parameters; a single call down to a mediator; and response logic like serialization and status.

 Here's a small excerpt from the API endpoint for creating an SSL Endpoint: